MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 Connect your Shopify store (or stores) with [!INCLUDE [prod_short](../includes/prod_short.md)] and maximize your business productivity.
 Manage and view insights from your business and your Shopify store as one unit.

-The Shopify connector includes the following capabilities:

-- Support for more than one Shopify shop.
-  - Each shop has its own setup, including a collection of products, locations used to calculate inventory, and price lists.
-- Bi-directional synchronization of items or products.
-  - The connector will sync images, item variants, barcodes, vendor item numbers, extended texts, and tags.
-  - Export item attributes to Shopify.
-  - Use selected customer price groups and discounts to define prices exported to Shopify.
-  - Decide whether items can be created automatically or only allow updates to existing products.
-- Synchronization of inventory levels.
-  - Choose some or all of the available locations in [!INCLUDE [prod_short](../includes/prod_short.md)].
-  - Update inventory levels on multiple locations in Shopify.
-- Bi-directional synchronization of customers.
-  - Smart-map customers by phone and email.
-  - Use country-specific templates when creating customers, which helps ensure that tax settings are correct.
-- Import of orders from Shopify.
-  - During the import, you can automatically create customers in [!INCLUDE [prod_short](../includes/prod_short.md)] or decide to manage the customers in Shopify.
-  - Include orders created in other channels, such as Shopify POS or Amazon.
-  - Shipping costs, gift cards, tips, shipping and payment methods, transactions, and risk of fraud.
-  - Receive payout information from Shopify Payments.
-- Track fulfillment information.
-  - Optionally, choose to transfer item tracking information from [!INCLUDE [prod_short](../includes/prod_short.md)] to Shopify.

 To use Shopify with [!INCLUDE [prod_short](../includes/prod_short.md)], you have to do a couple of things first.
 This article serves as a guide to integrate your Shopify store with [!INCLUDE [prod_short](../includes/prod_short.md)].

 ## Prerequisites for Shopify